United arab emirates Country Commercial Guide

 Education and Clinical Research

 To meet its ever-increasing need for qualified medical professionals, the UAE has sought to grow its nascent medical education and training capacity.
 At the same time, it strives to make the country a regional hub for medical research and events.
-The UAE is preparing for mainstream clinical trials and the Mayo Clinic in Abu Dhabi opened a new clinical trial center in January 2023.
-The Emirati Genome Project with 400,000 human samples and the Abu Dhabi Department of Health Electronic Medical Record System with 2.6 million members make it easy to identify potential clinical trial participants.
+The UAE is preparing for mainstream clinical trials with the goal of developing personalized medicines that can be sold worldwide.
+The Emirati Genome Project with 800,000 human samples and the Abu Dhabi Department of Health Electronic Medical Record System with 2.6 million members make it easy to identify potential clinical trial participants.

 Cosmetics and Personal Care

 The UAE is a highly competitive market so a carefully prepared marketing strategy, including clear product differentiation and analysis of local culture, is important to successfully build a strong brand name.
 Similar to the rest of the world, social media and influencer marketing both have a strong presence among the UAE market consumers.
-There is an increasing demand for products personalized according to skin types, personal regime, favored scents.
-Moreover, a strong focus on environmental impact, sustainability, recyclable packaging, clean and cruelty- free ingredients should be considered.
+There is an increasing demand for products personalized according to skin types, personal regime, or preferred scents.
+Moreover, a strong focus on environmental impact, sustainability, recyclable packaging, and clean and cruelty- free ingredients tends to appeal to UAE consumers.
+Registration of products in the UAE is handled by distributors.
+The Dubai and Abu Dhabi municipality registration portals are only accessible by UAE registered companies who have an active license.

 Opportunities

 There are numerous new hospital construction and renovation programs underway.
-A growing medical tourism sector is boosting demand for modern facilities with the latest medical equipment, and there is competition between the seven Emirates to attract medical tourism.
+A growing medical tourism sector is boosting demand for modern facilities with the latest medical equipment, and there is competition between the seven emirates to attract medical tourism.

-The Ministry of Health continues to modernize hospitals in the country with the latest technology aimed at preventing and treating the increasing incidence of non-communicable diseases, particularly cardiovascular disease, cancer and diabetes.
+The Ministry of Health continues to modernize hospitals in the country with the latest technology aimed at preventing and treating the increasing incidence of non-communicable diseases, particularly cardiovascular disease, cancer, and diabetes.
 The Dubai Health Authority will continue to align medical technology to smart city planning and implementation efforts.

 Resources